CryptoTL: Private, Efficient and Secure Transfer Learning: Privacy-Preserving Transfer Learning: The Methodology

+Our CryptoTL framework allows the training of a model based on a sparse dataset using transfer learning while keeping all involved data private.
+HE is, thereby, applied as black box to a given model architecture.
+Nonetheless, we want to show the efficiency of CryptoTL by giving a specific instantiation using the CKKS homomorphic encryption scheme while noting that CryptoTL is compatible with other HE schemes and model architectures as well.

-\paragraph{The CKKS HE scheme.} The CKKS cryptosystem is a (Ring-) Learning With Errors (LWE~\cite{DBLP:conf/stoc/Regev05}, RLWE~\cite{DBLP:conf/eurocrypt/LyubashevskyPR10}) based HE scheme which introduced novel methods to allow HE for floating point numbers.
-The main idea behind CKKS is to first scale the input floating point numbers by a scale $\Delta$, round them to the next integer, and encode the noise, which is required for security in (R)LWE based encryption schemes, in the least significant digits of the encoded floating point numbers.
-A novel rescaling operation applied after a multiplication then is equivalent to rounding the result, limiting the noise growth in the ciphertext and getting rid of unnecessary least significant digits.
+\paragraph{The CKKS HE scheme.} The CKKS cryptosystem is a (Ring-) Learning With Errors (LWE~\cite{DBLP:conf/stoc/Regev05}, RLWE~\cite{DBLP:conf/eurocrypt/LyubashevskyPR10}) based HE scheme which introduced novel methods to allow HE for real numbers.
+The main idea behind CKKS is to first scale the input real numbers by a scale $\Delta$, round them to the next integer, and encode the noise, which is required for security in (R)LWE based encryption schemes, in the least significant digits of the encoded real numbers.
+A rescaling operation applied after a multiplication then is equivalent to rounding the result, limiting the noise growth in the ciphertext and getting rid of unnecessary least significant digits.
 Rescaling, however, can only be performed a limited number of times with this number depending on the used CKKS parameters\footnote{The lattice dimension $N$ and the modulus $q$.
 Larger $q$ allow more rescaling operations and/or a larger $\Delta$, while decreasing security.
-Bigger $N$ imply more security and thus allows larger $q$, but increase runtime. }.
+Bigger $N$ imply more security and thus allows larger $q$, but increase runtime.}.
 As a result, the number of consecutive multiplications is also limited by these parameters.
 Increasing them to support more rescaling operations (and consequently multiplications) in general results in a significantly increased runtime.
 Therefore, the multiplicative depth of the circuit (in our case the machine learning model) is the main performance metric in CKKS.
+While the novel methods in CKKS allow HE over real numbers, they also introduce approximation errors into the computation.
+In general, the larger the scale $\Delta$ the smaller the impact of the approximation errors.\footnote{ In SEAL, $\Delta$ can not arbitrarily increased to support arbitrary accuracy. $\Delta$, thereby, is limited to $60\,$bit, but one also has to consider reserving enough precision ($60-\text{log}_2\Delta$ bits) before the decimal point.} However, increasing $\Delta$ also requires larger CKKS parameters to achieve the same security, further increasing runtime.
+Therefore, using CKKS in machine learning applications requires choosing a trade-off between runtime, accuracy of computations, and security.